What is Composable Commerce?

 Headless and serverless

-Although not technically part of the composable commerce definition as it was written originally, headless infrastructure and serverless architecture should also be considered crucial for a successful transition.
+Although technically not part of the composable commerce definition as it was written originally, headless architecture and serverless infrastructure should also be considered crucial for a successful transition.

 Why should you make the transition to Composable Commerce?